What Is a Mesothelioma Misdiagnosis?

 - Fever

 However, bronchitis and chest infections are typically caused by viruses.
-Mesothelioma, on the other hand, develops when asbestos fibers cause cancerous cell mutations in the lung lining (pleura).
+Pleural mesothelioma, on the other hand, develops when asbestos fibers cause cancerous cell mutations in the lung lining (pleura).

 Chronic Obstructive Pulmonary Disease (COPD)

-Early-stage pleural mesothelioma may also be misdiagnosed as COPD, a condition in which the lungs are damaged after exposure to irritants.
+Early-stage pleural mesothelioma may also be mistaken for chronic obstructive pulmonary disease (COPD), a condition in which the lungs are damaged after exposure to irritants.

-COPD is commonly associated with smoking to the point where the chronic, phlegmy cough is nicknamed “smoker’s cough.”
+COPD, which is commonly associated with smoking, is characterized by a chronic, phlegmy cough nicknamed “smoker’s cough.”
 Chest tightness, wheezing, and shortness of breath are other common symptoms of COPD.

-While smoking can certainly worsen mesothelioma symptoms, the only cause of this cancer is asbestos exposure.
+While smoking can certainly worsen pleural mesothelioma symptoms, the only known cause of this cancer is asbestos exposure.

 Late-Stage Pleural Mesothelioma Misdiagnosis

-It’s still possible for a pleural mesothelioma misdiagnosis to occur, even if a patient displays late-stage (stages 3 and 4) mesothelioma symptoms, or after a doctor discovers a cancerous tumor.
+It’s still possible for a doctor to fail to diagnose pleural mesothelioma when a patient displays late-stage (stages 3 and 4) mesothelioma symptoms or after a cancerous tumor is discovered.

-In many cases, advanced-stage pleural mesothelioma is misdiagnosed as a different type of cancer, such as lung cancer or adenocarcinoma.
-In some cases, it is misdiagnosed as pleural plaques, which are not cancer but also stem from asbestos exposure.
+In many cases, advanced-stage pleural mesothelioma is confused with a different type of cancer like lung cancer or adenocarcinoma.
+In some cases, it is diagnosed as pleural plaques, which are not a form of cancer but also stem from asbestos exposure.

 Lung Cancer

-The damage pleural mesothelioma causes to the lung, as well as the tumors that are present, can be misdiagnosed as lung cancer.
+The damage pleural mesothelioma causes to the lung, as well as the tumors that appear, can be misdiagnosed as lung cancer.

-While both pleural mesothelioma and lung cancer can be treated with surgery, pleural mesothelioma is often more aggressive and may require specific supplemental treatment, such as heated chemotherapy.
+While both pleural mesothelioma and lung cancer can be treated with surgery, pleural mesothelioma is often more aggressive and may require specific supplemental treatment options, such as heated chemotherapy.

 Adenocarcinoma